The Smurfs: Name

 Schtroumpf ([ʃtʁumf]) is pronounced like the German word "Strumpf" meaning "sock".
-However, according to Peyo, the original author of the Smurfs comic strip, the term and the accompanying language of the Smurfs came during a meal he had with his colleague and friend André Franquin at the Belgian Coast.
+However, according to Peyo, the original author of the Smurfs comic strip, the term and the accompanying language of the Smurfs came during a meal he had with his colleague and friend André Franquin at the Belgian coast.
 Having momentarily forgotten the word "salt", Peyo asked him (in French) to pass the schtroumpf.
 Franquin jokingly replied, "Here's the Schtroumpf—when you are done schtroumpfing, schtroumpf it back..." and the two spent the rest of that weekend speaking in "schtroumpf language".
-The name was later translated into Dutch as Smurf, which was adopted in English.

 Both the comics and cartoons have been translated in many languages.
 In most cases, the original name "Schtroumpf" is replaced by a new term.
-The most common are variations on the Dutch translation "Smurf", while other names are indicative of their gnome-like appearance.
+The most common are variations of the Dutch translation "Smurf", which is also used as the name in English.
+However, other names are indicative of their gnome-like appearance.

 In English, they were briefly named the goblins in the book Dilly Duckling and the Goblins (1973) before being renamed the Smurfs.